At this time of year many folks are asking their doctors, friends, and themselves – “Should I get a flu shot?”

 At the risk of sounding like a conspiracy theorist, I think it's important to mention here that vaccines are simply a profit-driven business bringing in ten of billions in profit to pharmaceutical companies each year. (source)

-Business articles online are particularly nauseating as they talk about the ways that “Vaccines Help Cure Drugmakers’ Ills” and “How Big Pharma Profits from Swine Flu”.
+Business articles online are particularly nauseating as they talk about the ways that “Vaccines Help Cure Drugmakers’ Ills” [note: this article seems to be removed from the internet since this post was originally published] and “How Big Pharma Profits from Swine Flu“.
 It is evident from these reports that Big Pharma’s pocketbook is definitely being put before the patient’s.

 Look around at the buses, pharmacies, and other advertisements that are selling shots, and you can get an idea of the amount of money that goes into this business.
 If everyone decided to use vitamin D and other natural immune boosting methods to defend against the flu, Big Pharma would lose a big paycheck.